AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/activities-attribution/salesforce-activities-attribution.md

 ![](assets/4.png)

-Don't forget to set different rules for Tasks or Events.
-You'll need to know which object your Sales team uses to record their activities.
+Do not forget to set different rules for Tasks or Events.
+You must know which object your Sales team uses to record their activities.

 ![](assets/5.png)

-You'll probably want to place these new touchpoints into their appropriate [Marketing Channel](https://experience.adobe.com/#/marketo-measure/MyAccount/Business?busView=false&id=10#/!/MyAccount/Business/Account.Settings.SettingsHome?tab=Channels.Online%20Channels){target="_blank"}.
-You can do that by defining the Channel with its new Campaign mapping that you just created.
-Perhaps you'll create a new row for the BDR channel where the Campaign starts with Outbound.
+you will probably want to place these new touchpoints into their appropriate [Marketing Channel](https://experience.adobe.com/#/marketo-measure/MyAccount/Business?busView=false&id=10#/!/MyAccount/Business/Account.Settings.SettingsHome?tab=Channels.Online%20Channels){target="_blank"}.
+Do that by defining the Channel with its new Campaign mapping that was just created.

 >[!TIP]
 >
->When adding a Channel definition, make use of wild card values, an easier way to state operators like:
+>When adding a Channel definition, make use of wild-card values, an easier way to state operators like:
 >
 >starts with ( Outbound&#42; )
 >